-- ✓ Review four-year plan in relation to graduation requirements and post-high school plans and make revisions as appropriate. - ✓ Review four-year plan in relation to selected Pathway and make revisions as appropriate. - ✓ Check college entrance test (PSAT, ACT, SAT, etc.) dates and registration deadlines. - ✓ Check specific entrance requirements (such as courses and test scores) for schools of interest. - ✓ Attend college and financial aid presentations. - ✓ For student athletes, review NCAA and/or NAIA eligibility requirements. - ✓ For the non-college bound student, research options such as military, apprenticeships, travel and greater world of work. - ✓ Participate in career-related learning experiences.
+- Review four-year plan in relation to graduation requirements and post-high school plans and make revisions as appropriate. - ✓ Review four-year plan in relation to selected Pathway and make revisions as appropriate. - ✓ Check college entrance test (PSAT, ACT, SAT, etc.) dates and registration deadlines if applicable to the college you are applying to. - ✓ Check specific entrance requirements (such as courses and test scores) for college / university / vocational schools of interest. - ✓ Attend college and career fairs and financial aid presentations. - ✓ For student athletes, review NCAA and/or NAIA eligibility requirements. - ✓ For the non-college bound student, research options such as military, apprenticeships, travel and greater world of work. - ✓ Participate in career-related learning experiences.